Anagen Effluvium: Understanding the Hair Loss and its Treatment Options

 anagen effluvium treatment

 Anagen Effluvium is a condition that can lead to a sudden and profound loss of hair on the scalp, as well as other areas such as the eyebrows, eyelashes, and body hair.
 This type of hair loss occurs when the hair is damaged during the anagen phase, the phase of active growth, due to toxic or inflammatory factors.
 The hair shaft is fractured, causing the hair to fall out rapidly.
-In this blog we will learn how to diagnose and treat hair loss related to anagen effluvium in most effective ways.
+In this blog, we will learn how to diagnose and treat hair loss related to anagen effluvium in the most effective ways.

 What is Anagen Effluvium?